 The river valley civilizations and their offshoots, 3500 BC to 500 BC

 You should have the Timemap of World History open on your computer, in a separate window or tab from this sheet (if it has not been printed for you).

-To do this, either follow the above link (open it in a separate window), or go to the Atlas home page (one of the options in the menu at the top of the screen).
+To do this, either follow the above link (open it in a separate window), or go to the Atlas home page (one of the options in the menu at the top of the TimeMap screen).
 Once there, use the Regional list of maps, under the entry heading “world”, to find the map.